Are you looking for things to do in North Shore Oahu with kids? Keep scrolling to learn how to visit Waimea Valley on Oahu with kids.

 Discover unique and beautiful plants from all over the globe.
 While Waimea Valley is home to a variety of impressive native species, it is also home to several unique plants from all around the globe.

-You don’t have to be a “plant person” to come away impressed with the beauty of these exotic gardens.
-Waimea Valley is truly paradise.
+You don’t have to be a “plant person” to appreciate the beauty of these exotic gardens.
+Waimea Valley is truly an incredible place to visit for families who enjoy nature.

 3. Cultural Experiences

-Unlike American homes which have multiple rooms under one roof, the Hawaiians had separate hales (houses) for different purposes such as sleeping, cooking, and gathering.
+Unlike American homes with multiple rooms under one roof, the Hawaiians had separate hales (houses) for different purposes, such as sleeping, cooking, and gathering.

 4. Tropical Birds